Differentunic/Differentunic/README.md

-- 👋 Hi, I’m @Differentunic
+- 👋 Hi, I’m Differentunic
-- 👀 I’m interested in automating tasks with code
+- 👀 I’m interested in automating tasks with code and creating cool visuals
-- 🌱 I’m currently learning Python, JavaScript and C++
+- 🌱 I’m currently learning Python, JavaScript, HTML, C and C++
 <!--- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... --->